Between Markov and restriction. Two more monads on categories for relations: A case study: semiring-weighted relations

 which is ensured by defining $\iota_{\mathcal{M}_i(I)}(h)(\{\bullet\}) = \widehat{h(\{\bullet\})}$.

-\begin{remark} The condition on being invertible can be dropped if $M$ is actually a semifield, i.e. if each element except $0$ has a multiplicative inverse.
-In that case, $\mathcal{M}_i(X)$ includes all the functions of finite support with domain $X$, except for the empty function.
-This is e. g. the case for the semiring of positive real numbers $\mathbb{R}^+$ in Remark~\ref{power}, thus recovering the monad of unnormalised, non empty probability distributions,
+\begin{remark} The condition on being invertible holds automatically if $M$ is a semifield, i.e. if each element except $0$ has a multiplicative inverse.
+In that case, $\mathcal{M}_i(X)$ includes all the functions with finite support with domain $X$, except for the empty function.
+This is, e.g., the case for the semiring of positive real numbers $\mathbb{R}^+$ in Remark~\ref{power}, thus recovering the monad of unnormalised, non-empty probability distributions.